Vilma-St/Project-Nutrition/README.md

 5. Hypothesis testing (try to answer the main question)
 6. Score each recipe by the number of vegetables included (the times any vegetable is mentioned)
 7. Which cuisine uses more vegetables?
-8. Visualise the data in tableau
+8. Visualise the data in Tableau
 9. Presentation